Yainer Diaz Player Props: Astros vs. Rockies

 Yainer Diaz At The Plate

-- Diaz has picked up a hit in 34 of 54 games this season, with multiple hits 12 times.
+- Diaz has picked up a hit in 63.6% of his 55 games this year, with multiple hits in 21.8% of those games.

-- In 19 games this season (35.2%), Diaz has picked up an RBI, including two games with multiple runs batted in.
+- Diaz has driven in a run in 20 games this year (36.4%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.